Cancer Therapeutics

 Quarterly meetings of the Translational Science Focus Group have now been integrated into the Oncology Grand Rounds series to highlight emerging concepts from each research program for translation.
 For these presentations, a clinician is invited to present the clinical context or the critical treatment need, followed by a research presentation and a discussion about opportunities to advance UNMCCC concepts.

-Protocol Development Team (PDT): The PDT will provide resources, expertise, and specialized administrative support for clinical trials, including: assistance with study design, protocol writing, compliance with regulatory requirements, budget development and contract negotiation.
-This team will be a primary point of contact for pharmaceutical sponsors and will work closely with the Clinical Trials Office on regulatory and IND submissions.
-Staff will be added as use increases.
+Lastly, the Protocol Development Team (PDT) provides resources, expertise, and specialized administrative support for investigators developing IITs, including: assistance with study design, protocol writing, compliance with regulatory requirements, budget development and contract negotiation.
+This team works closely with the Clinical Trials Office.
+Bonthu, PharmD, was hired to lead this program.